Adetola-Toyosi/Python-Programming-For-Problem-Solving/README.md

-# com728
+# Python Programming for Problem solving

-University work for COM728 - Programming for Problem Solving
+Course work for COM728